 On Friday, November 1, 2019, God in His infinite wisdom called home his son, Warren Thomas Cutler at his residence in Oxen Hill, Maryland.
 He was born on July 1, 1949 in Parksley, Virginia to the late William “Bill” White and Annie Mary Abbott-Cutler.
 “Peddie Cutler,” as he was affectionately known, was reared in Mappsville, Virginia.

-To send flowers in memory of Warren Thomas "Peddie" Cutler, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Warren Thomas "Peddie" Cutler, please visit our Heartfelt Sympathies Store.

 Peddie was educated in the public schools of Accomack County and was a graduate of Mary N. Smith High School.
 Upon graduation, he was drafted into the United States Army.